tehsongxuan/Polymer-Tg-Prediction-and-Polymer-Family-Generalisation/README.md

 ### 7. Preprocessing and Leakage Controls

-Canonical aggregation prevents identical canonical inputs from crossing partitions.
+Canonical aggregation followed by structure-level splitting prevents identical canonical inputs from crossing partitions.
 Identifiers and family labels are excluded from model inputs, and regression models are fitted only on the relevant training partition.

 **Preprocessing limitation:** non-finite, constant and exact duplicate descriptor filtering was performed using all 7,174 structures before splitting.
 Although the filtering did not use target values, it used descriptor information from future test structures.
 The evaluation therefore does not implement fully training-only preprocessing; its effect on the reported scores has not been quantified.